iiitbh18/JSON_TO_PYTHON/README.md

 we can print the data of that Api call using the method a.json() . <br>
 print(a.url)  ### we can get the url also . <br>
 we can also filter our result. <br>
+post is a kind of write statement where we can update something we can change something. <br>